FoxIO-LLC/ja4/technical_details/JA4.md

 The program needs to ignore GREASE values anywhere it sees them: (https://datatracker.ietf.org/doc/html/draft-davidben-tls-grease-01#page-5)

+All sha256 functions must output in lower case.

 ### QUIC and DTLS

 “q”, "d" or “t”, denotes whether the hello packet is for QUIC, DTLS, or normal TLS over TCP.